nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 "Well ef he's a lawyer he sho' mus' know what he's doin'?"

 "Don' matter what he is," argued Bubber.
 "Ef he move in that neighborhood, fays'll start sump'm sho'---and sho' as they start it, d' boogies'll finish it.
-Won't make no difference 'bout this Merrit man---he'll jes' be d' excuse------ Man, you know that.
-Every sence d' war, d' boogies is had guns and ammunition they stole from d' army, and they jes' dyin' fo' a chance to try 'em out.
+Won't make no difference &rsquo;bout this Merrit man---he'll jes' be d' excuse------ Man, you know that.
+Every sence d' war, d' boogies is had guns and ammunition they stole from d' army, and they jes' dyin' fo' a chance to try  &rsquo;em out.
 I know where they's two machine guns myself, and they mus' be a hund'ed mo' in Harlem."

 "Yea," said Jinx.
-"I've heard 'bout that, too.
+"I've heard &rsquo;bout that, too.
 But I don't think no shine's got no business bustin' into no fay neighborhood."

 "He got business bustin' in any place he want to go.
 Only way for him to git any where is to bust in---ain' nobody gon' *invite* him in."

-"Aw, man, whut you talkin' 'bout?
+"Aw, man, whut you talkin' &rsquo;bout?
 Hyeh's a dicky tryin' his damnedest to be fay---like all d' other dickies.
 When they git in hot water they all come cryin' to you and me fo' help."

 "And they git help, what I mean.
 Any time dickties start fightin', d' rest of us start fightin' too.
 Got to.
 Dickies can't fight."

-"Jes' 'cause they can't fight ain' no reason how come we got to fight fo' em."
+"Jes'  &rsquo;cause they can't fight ain' no reason how come we got to fight fo' em."

-"'Tain' nothin' else.
-Fays don' see no difference 'tween dicky shines and any other kind o' shines.
+"&rsquo;Tain' nothin' else.
+Fays don' see no difference  &rsquo;tween dicky shines and any other kind o' shines.
 One jig in danger is ev'y jig in danger.
 They'd lick them and come on down on us.
 Then we'd have to fight anyhow.
 What's use o' waitin'??"

 "Damn' if you'd ever go out o' yo' way to fight f' no dickies," Jinx taunted.